supersede-project/feedback_gathering/web_library/README.md

     $ npm test

-Frontend Testing
+# Frontend Testing

+Server has to run:

+    $ npm start

+Selenium server has to run as well:

     $ webdriver-mananger start

-then in second console:
+then in another console:

     $ protractor protractor.conf.js